chscott/MigrationUtils/README.md

    $PSVersionTable.PSVersion.Major
    ```

-   If this returns a number less than 5, see <https://www.microsoft.com/en-us/download/details.aspx?id=50395> for details on
+   If this returns a number less than 5, see <https://www.microsoft.com/en-us/download/details.aspx?id=50395> for details
-   downloading a Windows update to upgrade the version.
+   on downloading a Windows update to upgrade the version.

-	Note: Review the output of Get-ExecutionPolicy -List to ensure that the assigned policies permit running unsigned scripts.
+   Note: Review the output of Get-ExecutionPolicy -List to ensure that the assigned policies permit running unsigned
+   scripts.

-5. If you are migrating from Exchange MAPI or PST files, install Outlook on the migration workstation and configure it as the
+5. If you are migrating from Exchange MAPI or PST files, install Outlook on the migration workstation and configure it as
-   default application for email.
+   the default application for email.

 ## Step 1 - Setup

-1. Copy setupTM.zip to the migration workstation's C:\Temp directory.
+1. Copy MigrationUtils_<version>.zip to the migration workstation's C:\Temp directory.

-2. Unzip the contents of setupTM.zip to C:\Temp\TM.
+2. Unzip the contents of MigrationUtils_<version>.zip to C:\Temp\TM.

 3. Run setupTM.bat, which will create the necessary directories and files in C:\ProgramData\Transend.
 Note that you will
    need to have Windows Explorer configured to display hidden folders.
 Click Organize -> Folder and search options -> View